DanteLore/dantelore/content/posts/changing-project-name-in-tfs-2012.md

    at Microsoft.TeamFoundation.Migration.Toolkit.MigrationEngine.Initialize(Int32 sessionRunId)
 [/sourcecode]

 *"...the migration service account 'Administrator' is not in the Service Accounts Group"* being the important thing here.
 The annoying thing is that the group in question turns out to be hidden.
-Luckily, [somebody has posted a solution](http://blog.hinshelwood.com/tfs-integration-tools-issue-tfs-wit-bypass-rule-submission-is-enabled/).
+Luckily, <a href="http://blog.hinshelwood.com/tfs-integration-tools-issue-tfs-wit-bypass-rule-submission-is-enabled/">somebody has posted a solution</a>.
 Basically you need to run the following command on your TFS server:

 [sourcecode]c:\Program Files\Microsoft Team Foundation Server 11.0\Tools\tfssecurity /g+ &quot;Team Foundation Service Accounts&quot; n:YourMachine\YourUser ALLOW /server:http://yourserver:8080/tfs
 [/sourcecode]